cirruslabs/cirrus-ci-docs/docs/guide/persistent-workers.md

   connected-ipads: 2
 ```

-It will be able to concurrently execute two of these tasks:
+It will be able to concurrently execute one of this task:

 ```yaml
 task: